fontforge/fontforge.github.io/en-US/about/site/index.md

 title: About This Website
 ---

-Like FontForge itself, this website is developed as a [collaborative  project](/en-US/about/project/index.html) where everyone is invited to contribute.
-The collaboration is organized through the [GitHub](http://github.com) website, so to contribute you'll need an account there.
+Like FontForge itself, this website is developed as a [collaborative project](/en-US/about/project/index.html) - everyone is invited to contribute.

+To help out, join the [FontForge Users Mailing List](https://lists.sourceforge.net/lists/listinfo/fontforge-users) and say hello.
+To make direct changes, sign up to [GitHub](http://github.com) and let us know your github username, and we'll add you to the Website team.

 ### Edit That Page